Information Bulletin: Overhead line guidelines

 - A private transmission line connected to a supply authority system shall be designed, operated and maintained at acceptable levels determined by the supply authority.

-- A private line connected to a supply authority system shall comply with the requirements of both the supply authority and the regulatory authority having
+- A private line connected to a supply authority system shall comply with the requirements of both the supply authority and the regulatory authority having jurisdiction.

 - Lines built for supply authority and communication utility takeover shall be: